vivienbo/besmp1/README.md

 ## Known Limitation

-* Configuration File Format isn't checked
+* Configuration File Format isn't checked - #2
 * If multiple values are returned in an OBIS entry, only the first value is returned
-* Dates in values are not supported (eg in case of Water meter centralized by Electricity Smart Meter or for measuring peak consumption with Fluvius, not yet used by Ores and Resa)
+* Dates in values are not supported (eg in case of Water meter centralized by Electricity Smart Meter or for measuring peak consumption with Fluvius, not yet used by Ores and Resa but already calculated)

 ## TODO

-* Make the HealthControllerThread counter configurable via the JSON config file
+* ~~Make the HealthControllerThread counter configurable via the JSON config file~~
-* Document the configuration file format
+* Document the configuration file format + JSON Schema Validation
 * MQTT only supports SSL, requires a certificate called "readp1.crt" in the same folder as main.py and is in the end not checked (security concern)
+* ~~Timezone is forced to UTC for computer~~
-* Timezone is forced to Europe/Brussels (well, it's for Belgian metters right?)
+* Timezone is set to Europe/Brussels for meter (well, it's for Belgian metters right?)
 * Implement a logger instead of printing to console
 * Nice to have :: Windows Service Wrapper?
 Linux Service Wrapper?